michaeltarab/cs50/README.md

-# adventofcode
-Advent of code solutions 1-11, Day 12 is in process Solutions and file names are a little bit messy
+#Solutions to Day 1 - Day 11 Of Advent Of Code 2020
+Repo contains  my solutions to problem sets Day 1 - Day 11 Of the event, Advent Of Code 2020 Day 12 is still in the process of being completed

+Event can be found here: https://adventofcode.com/